mtorpey/journey/final.md

 - Envelopes
     - Small sealed envelopes, marked with letters A to R, to be opened as the game proceeds.
     - Each envelope is explained below in its own section.
-    - Each envelope includes an **Instructions sheet**, which will be an A4 or A5 sheet with instructions to the player.
+    - Each envelope includes an **Instructions sheet**, which will be an A5 sheet with instructions to the player.
 Print this sheet verbatim, but where you see quote sections, these should be printed onto labels stuck to the page with double-sided sticky tape, so that players can peel them off and stick them to the Rules Sheet.
     - Each envelope may also contain some cards or other components, which should be included as well (usually in a plastic bag so players don't look at them straight away).
     - Cards to be included will start with (R) or (E) or (A), denoting what type of card they are...
 - Cards (included in envelopes)